arcxteam/arcxteam/README-GUIDES.md

    - Include technology badges relevant to your skills.
    - Use `github-readme-stats` with your username for personalized stats.
 5. **Commit and Run Workflow**:
-   - Commit changes with `Update snake animation!` for animations or `Update profile design 📝` for README updates.
+   - Commit changes with `Update snake animation` for animations or `Update profile design` for README updates.
    - Run the workflow in **Actions** to generate new animations.
 6. **Verify Profile**:
    - Ensure animations, stats, and badges appear on your GitHub profile.
    - Check GitHub Pages to confirm files in `assets/` are deployed correctly.

 ## Commit Message Guidelines
-- Use `Update snake animation!` for color or theme changes.
+- Use `Update snake animation` for color or theme changes.
-- Use `Update profile design!` for README or visual updates.
+- Use `Update profile design` for README or visual updates.
 - Use `Update workflow to push directly to main` for workflow structure changes.

 ## Additional Notes